Ed-Fi-Alliance-OSS/Data-Management-Service/docs/DOCKER.md

 ## Dockerfile

-The [Dockerfile](../src/Dockerfile) in `src` builds the Ed-Fi Data Management Service (DMS) from source code.
-It includes both the API application and the database installer.
-This is primarily used in local and end-to-end testing; a future production release of a DMS image will be built from pre-compiled NuGet packages, rather than being built from source code.
+The [Dockerfile](../src/Dockerfile) in `src` builds the Ed-Fi Data Management Service (DMS) image directly from source code, and [nuget.Dockerfile](../src/nuget.Dockerfile) build the image from the pre-built NuGet packages.
+Both versions include both the API application and the database installer.
+The source code version is primarily used in local and end-to-end testing; the NuGet package version is intended for production-like environments and for publishing to [Docker Hub](https://hub.docker.com/u/edfialliance).

 The runtime base image is `mcr.microsoft.com/dotnet/aspnet` on Alpine, running .NET 8.
 This image is maintained by Microsoft and considered trusted.
 Use of the